DETAILED ACTION

 a processing system comprising one or more processors, wherein the processing system is in communication with the memory and configured to (pg.
 6, [0061-0062] which describes the electronic device including a set of one or more processors couples to one or more machine-readable storage media):

-generate, based on the level of quality of the data source, a report indicating the status of the data domain and data use case (pg.
+generate, based on the level of quality of the portion of data, a report indicating the status of the data domain and the data use case that are linked to the portion of data (pg.
 2, [0015] which describes data analysis which involves turning the data into information and insights and may include the app servers and/or analytics environments generating data science/analytics reports and/or visualizations; and pg.
 5, [0048] which describes how the data manager provides visualizations of the available mapped data items in one or more other data sources and other unmapped mapped data items).

 As per claim 10, it refers to a method for performing the above steps.
 It recites limitations already addressed by claim 1 above, and is therefore rejected under the same art and rationale.
 Furthermore, Orun (US 2022/0237202 A1, herein Orun) discloses the steps are performed by the systems, methods, and computer-readable media for data catalogs, metadata repositories, data discovery, and data governance, in particular for a canonical model-driven active metadata exchange for distributed data catalogues (abstract and pg.
 1, [0001]).